sylviandr/Consumers_Purchase_Intention_Prediction/README.md

 Libraries used: NumPy, Pandas, Matplotlib, Seaborn, Scipy, Plotly, Scikit-learn, Imbalanced-learn, Joblib<br>
 Deployed with Flask

+### In this project, there are 3 steps that I did:

+Data Cleaning (Handle Missing Value and Outlier) Exploratory Data Analysis
+Modelling Machine Learning Algorithm to Make Classification for Revenue generating or not, based on features that provide in this dataset.

 ### Keywords
   *Classification, e-Commerce, Google Analytics, Digital Marketing, Conversion, Session, Channel*<br>
   *Target Imbalance, Feature Selection, Model Selection, Hyperparameter Tuning, Evaluation, Deployment*